 All cabins onboard the MV Hamnavoe, HV Hrossey and MV Hjaltland have been built with your comfort in mind.
-The ferries to Orkney and Shetland have cabins which are modern, clean, spacious and fully equipped with en-suite washbasin, toilet and shower facilities.
+The ferries to Orkney and Shetland have cabins which are modern, clean, spacious and fully equipped with a television, en-suite washbasin, toilet and shower facilities.

 We are often asked if cabins are required for every journey, below is our advice:

 As the Scrabster to Stromness journey is only 1½ hours long and operates during daytime, cabins are not essential.

 For passengers travelling on the first Stromness to Scrabster crossing in the morning, cabins can be booked on a bed and breakfast basis with boarding the evening before sailing.

 As these sailings depart early evening (17:00 from Aberdeen or 17:30 from Lerwick) and are not overnight journeys (arriving in Kirkwall at 23:00) cabins are not essential.